paliAli/Nuptake_project/CropHeight+LAI/README.md

 # Crop height and LAI
-LAI was measured with LAI-2000 Plant Canopy Analyzer Crop height was obtained using cardboard and a meter
+LAI was measured with LAI-2000 Plant Canopy Analyzer <br>
+Crop height was obtained using cardboard and a meter
 ## Goal
 Combine all the available crop height and LAI data and plot them.